santushnath/santushnath/README.md

 - 👋 Hi, I’m @santushnath
 - 👀 I’m interested in remote work
-- 🌱 I’m currently learning
+- 🌱 I’m always try to learn new tecnologies
 - 💞️ I’m looking to collaborate on some interesting project
 - 📫 you can reach me by Email (santush9422@gmail.com) or Mobile (+32 466105869)
 - 🔗 Visit my profile (https://santush.dev)